jacksemancik/PokemonPerlaBot/README.md

 ## Example
 ```
-python perla.py 20 -w 2 -s
+python perla.py 20 -w 2 -s -g ChaosBlack -x Female
 ```
 In this example, the bot runs for 20 minutes after a two minute waiting period.
+The game is set to ChaosBlack and the in-game character's gender is female.
 Additionally, because the switch tag is set, the first and second Pokemon in your party are switched.

 ## Contribute!
 If you would like to contribute to this project, clone the repository and start making pull requests!
 I'll review them from there.
 Any help is greatly appreciated!